 There are several dining options here, so you really don’t have to (ever) leave.
 Water’s Edge Grill serves three meals a day.
 Blue Point by the Marina offers fantastic views, fresh seafood, and dinner only.
 Dock’s Poolside is self-explanatory.
 Go to Eagles Nest – by the golf course, and Michener’s Library, at the foot of the lobby stairs, for cocktails by the fireplace, some live music, and a game of billiards on one of two tables.

-The Sago Spa was renovated in 2012 and even locals book treatments here.
+Even locals book treatments at Sago Spa.
 Try the Signature Hot Stone Massage, and your whole outlook on life will change, at least for a few relaxed hours.
 Massage therapists are professional, attentive and capable of turning those shoulder knots to mush.
 Sago Spa also has dry and wet sauna’s and a quiet “Relaxation Room” with snacks, tea, and infused water.
-Open 10-6 off season and 9-7 in season.

 Amenities at Hyatt Chesapeake Bay